 Andi Curry Grubb, Executive Director for Nebraska: Sure.
-So, um, I, I have two official roles.
-Um, because we have a couple different entities within the work that we do.
-So, I am the state executive director for Nebraska for Planned Parenthood, North Central States.
-Um, and that is our 501(c)(3) organization that provides sexual reproductive, healthcare, education, and advocacy, um, across the five states.
+So, I have two official roles.
+Because we have a couple [of] different entities within the work that we do.
+So, I am the state executive director for Nebraska, for Planned Parenthood North Central States.
+And that is our 501(c)(3) organization that provides sexual reproductive, healthcare, education, and advocacy, across the five states.

 Andi Curry Grubb, Executive Director for Nebraska: Yeah.
 So, generally, from the perspective of our healthcare services, we provide the full spectrum of comprehensive sexual reproductive healthcare at our clinics in Nebraska.
-Um, so it’s in Lincoln and in Omaha as well as, you know, Planned Parenthoods across the country.
+So it’s in Lincoln and in Omaha as well as, you know, Planned Parenthoods across the country.

-And what that entails is, you know, everything from counseling and the provision of birth control options, um, which tends to be the service that, that we see the most patients for.
-That tends to be the highest percentage of what we do, um, as well as STD testing and treatment.
-Um, again, those two tend to be the highest percentage of our work.
+And what that entails is, you know, everything from counseling and the provision of birth control options, which tends to be the service that we see the most patients for.
+That tends to be the highest percentage of what we do, as well as STD testing and treatment.
+Again, those two tend to be the highest percentage of our work.

-Um, we also do cancer screenings, uh, well woman visits, well person visits, um, breast exams, um, pap smears, you know, kind of all the standard women’s reproductive healthcare type of services.
+We also do cancer screenings, well-woman visits, well-person visits, breast exams, pap smears… you know, kind of all the standard women’s reproductive healthcare type of services.

 The one, you know, obviously we are also very well known for providing abortions.
-We see that as, as a full complete part of the comprehensive healthcare that we provide.
-Nationally that is, uh, you know, always kind of recorded as 3% of what we do in our healthcare clinics, across the country.
+We see that as a full complete part of the comprehensive healthcare that we provide nationally.
+That is, you know, always kind of recorded as 3% of what we do in our healthcare clinics, across the country.